The Taming of Chance

-The Taming of Chance is a 1990 book about the history of probability by the philosopher Ian Hacking.
-First published by Cambridge University Press, it is a sequel to Hacking's The Emergence of Probability (1975).
-The book received positive reviews.
+The Taming of Chance is a 1990 book about probability by the philosopher Ian Hacking.

 Summary

 The Taming of Chance explores the historical development of probability and its role in shaping modern thought.
 Ian Hacking examines how the concept of chance evolved from being a philosophical abstraction to a practical tool for understanding and managing uncertainty in various fields, including science, medicine, and social policy.
 Drawing on Michel Foucault's ideas, Hacking delves into the interplay between statistics, governance, and societal norms, illustrating how probabilistic thinking influenced the emergence of modern institutions and practices.

-Publication history

-The Taming of Chance was first published in the United Kingdom by Cambridge University Press in 1990.
-It is part of the series Ideas in Context.